 Tattoo studios market to adult audiences who enjoy tattoos (and sometimes body piercings).
 An ideal target market has the disposable income to invest in tattoos, and tattoo enthusiasts who could become repeat customers are particularly valuable for tattoo studios.
-Price is often not a factor, however the shop’s reputation for quality work is.
-Because millennials in particular are so enthusiastic about tattoos, they make up a large portion of a studio’s target market.
+Price is often not a factor; however, the shop’s reputation for quality work is.
+Because millennials are so enthusiastic about tattoos, they make up a large portion of a studio’s target market.

 Skills, experience, and education useful in running a tattoo studio

-Opening and running a tattoo studio doesn’t require a business degree, but certain skills and experiences can increase the business’ chance of success.
+Opening and running a tattoo business doesn’t require a business degree, but certain skills and experiences can increase the business’ chance of success.

 Artistic talents.
-Artistic skill is a must for any tattoo artist, and a studio owner should have both artistic talents and artistic knowledge, which is important in evaluating others’ work and hiring on more tattoo artists.
+Artistic skill is a must for any tattoo artist.
+A studio owner should have artistic talents and artistic knowledge, which is important in evaluating others’ work and hiring more tattoo artists.